King’s Garden, Netherlands

 King’s Garden was established in 2012 as a mobile restoration initiative, with a mixed group of farmers, other inhabitants, conservationists, policymakers, artists, and other creative people to collectively work on restoring biodiversity and cultural diversity in the landscape.
-Sixty percent of their work is concentrated on restoring biodiversity in an area in the middle of Friesland, in the northern part of The Netherlands.
-This area is mostly meadowland with villages on terps (man-made mounds).
-Together with many enthusiastic landscape builders, they aim to restore a living landscape in which all forms of life will thrive.
-Their goal is to restore at least 1,000 hectares of herb-rich meadowland, water management systems, fruit trees at farmyards, ecological restoration of roadsides, and many other biotopes that need restoration.
+Our work is currently concentrated on restoring biodiversity in Friesland, in the northern part of The Netherlands.
+Together with many enthusiastic landscape builders, we aim to restore a living landscape in which all forms of life will thrive.
+Their goal is to restore at least 1,000 hectares of herb-rich meadowland, water management systems, biodiverse farmyards, ecological restoration of roadsides, and many other biotopes that need restoration.

-Achievements
+Achievements & Partners

 Water retention